Navigation

 PE days in Year 5 will be as follows...

-In PE this term, Year 5 will be practising their skills in Gymnastics, Dance, Tag Rugby and Volleyball.
+In PE this term, Year 5 will be practising their skills in Gymnastics, Badminton, Basketball and Volleyball.

 Homework and Home Learning

-Spelling tests take place every other Friday.
-The children will need to bring their yellow spelling books to school on this day.
-Biweekly spellings will be supported by a given task.
-This may be a homework sheet or it may be a written task which can be completed in the children's yellow spelling books.
+Spelling tests take place every Friday.
+Weekly spellings will be supported by a given task; this may be a homework sheet or it may be a written task.

-We encourage daily reading practice at home and also regular practice of basic maths skills, including times tables.
+We encourage daily reading practice at home and also regular practise of basic maths skills, including times tables.

 Below you can find some useful links to help you to support your child's learning at home: